shushtain/cubehelix-to-hex/README.md

 Convert selected color string between Cubehelix and HEX color spaces.

+> For more information about the Cubehelix color space, look for [Dave Green's Cubehelix](https://people.phy.cam.ac.uk/dag9/CUBEHELIX/#Paper).
+The specific implementation of Cubehelix for this extenstion is described below, after the features.

 ## Features

 There is a single command "Cubehelix ⇄ HEX" which automatically recognizes selected color format (Cubehelix or HEX) and converts it to the opposite color space.